bfioritto/typeburrito/_posts/2016-03-18-stop-feeling-dumb-about-pairing-fonts.markdown

 Display faces are for short text such as titles, signage, or headlines.
 They are designed to work best at larger sizes, and tend to be more expressive than text faces.

 Often the description of the typeface will tell you what kind of a typeface you’re looking at: heed to those labels.
 If they aren’t labeled, use the features above to steer you in the right direction.

-<i>No time to finish reading?
-Shoot me your email and I’ll send you the PDF cheat sheet with the quick n' dirty version!</i>

-{% include cta.html %}

 <h2>Quality Digital Type</h2>